MuzzammilShah/Question-and-Answering-Over-Documents-using-LangChain/README.md

 ## ✍️ Note from the Author:
 I had developed this code as a part of my Internship project in a MNC.
-The code that you find here was 100% percent done by me.
+The code that you find here was completely done by me along with ofcourse my old friend, ChatGPT🤖.
 There have been various versions that were released few weeks after I had finished this.
 You are welcome to refer those too!

 ### Have fun! 👋